 The main difference between topicals and other forms of cannabis is in how the body processes the cannabinoids.

-When cannabis extract is ingested, it can produce effects that are similar to those experienced when cannabis flower is smoked or vaped.
-When cannabis is inhaled, its THC is absorbed by the blood in the lungs and moves quickly to the brain, which can produce an almost immediate whole-body effect, possibly within minutes.
-However, when cannabis extracts are applied topically, the effects will generally only be felt locally, on the area the product is applied.
+When cannabis extract is ingested, it can produce effects similar to those experienced when cannabis flower is smoked or vaped.
+When cannabis is inhaled, its THC is absorbed by the blood in the lungs and moves quickly to the brain, which can produce an almost immediate whole-body effect, possibly within minutes due to the dense distribution of CB1 receptors in those tissues.
+However, when cannabis extracts are applied topically, the effects will generally only be felt locally on the area the product is applied.

 As with consumption of any form of cannabis, the intensity and longevity of the effects depend on many factors, such as your weight and sex, how much food you’ve eaten that day and how quickly your metabolism works.